azhizhinov/Churri-Handwired-ergo-keyboard/README.md

 Keyboard:
 For the bottom, heat press the bots into the 6 large holes to catch the bolts to connect the tenting body to the keyboard.
 Heat press the 12 heat inserts into the body of the keyboard.
+The breackout boards and Pro Micro can be held down with either doublesided tape or a drop of super glue.
+You will need to file down 2 of the breakoput boards to fit into place.

 Diagram for wiring:
 Diodes should be wired in COL2ROW.